The Lionheart approach

 Number sense, arithmetic fluency, problem solving, and early reasoning.

-• 7+ and 8+ readiness
+• 7+ & 8+ readiness

 Calm, age-appropriate preparation for selective assessments — skills, habits, and interview practice without pressure.

-• Confidence and study habits
+• Confidence & study habits

 Attention, organisation, and positive routines that make independent work feel achievable.

-• Stretch and enrichment
+• Stretch & enrichment

 For pupils who need more challenge: rich texts, extension maths, and creative or investigative projects.

-• Gentle support for specific needs
+• Support for learning needs

 Experienced tutors for dyslexia, ADHD, anxiety, and late confidence — patient, practical sessions that meet children where they are.